503Dev/mapache3d/docs/supported-printers.rst

 Supported Printers
 ==================

-The following printers have been confirmed to work with mariner by our
+The following printers have been confirmed to work with mapache by our
 community:

 - Anycubic Photon